openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. code-block:: abnf

     tupleType:
         '[' (type (',' type)*)? ']'
         ;

-A *tuple* type is a reference type created as a fixed set of other types.
+*Tuple type* is a reference type created as a fixed set of other types.
 The value of a tuple type is a group of values of types that comprise the tuple type.
 The types are specified in the same order as declared within the tuple type declaration.
 It implies that each element of the tuple has its own type.
-The operator '``[]``' (square brackets) is used to access the elements of a tuple in a manner similar to that used to access elements of an array.
+The operator '``[]``' (square brackets) is used to access the elements of a tuple in a manner similar to how the elements of an array are accessed.

 An index expression belongs to an integer type.
 The index of the first tuple element is *0*.
 Only constant expressions can be used as the index to get